arthurk/arthurk.github.io/replacing-docker-desktop-for-mac-with-colima/index.md

 on [Lima](https://github.com/lima-vm/lima) which creates a QEMU VM with HVF accelerator and handles the port-forwarding and folder sharing.
-Lima comes with [containerd](https://github.com/containerd/containerd) and [nerdctl](https://github.com/containerd/nerdctl) installed but for a drop-in replacement the Docker container runtime is required which is what Colima is for.
+Lima comes with [containerd](https://github.com/containerd/containerd) and [nerdctl](https://github.com/containerd/nerdctl) installed, but for a drop-in replacement the Docker container runtime is required which is what Colima is for.